roob-p/GamepadDesktop-PlayniteExtension/README.md

 - **The script will automatically exit when Playnite is closed.**
 **However, make sure `GamepadDesktop` is not running before updating it.**
 <!-- - When Playnite is not focused, `GamepadDesktop` still allows control of the cursor and mouse buttons for 17 seconds.
 This period lets you interact with game launchers or clients (e.g., Steam, GOG) to install games.
 After that, the script enters idle mode.!-->
-- When Playnite is not focused, `GamepadDesktop` still allows mouse control (movement, right click, and left click via both `$mouseleft` and `$tabjump_next`) for the duration set by `$time`.
+- When Playnite is not focused, `GamepadDesktop` still allows mouse control (movement, right click, and left click via both `mouseleft` and `tabjump_next`) for the duration set by `time`.
 This lets you interact with other windows or recover if the OS steals focus.
 Please remember to click back on `Playnite` after interacting with any prompted clients or launchers.
 After this period, the script goes idle until `Playnite` regains focus.
 - You can force `GamepadDesktop` to enter idle mode (no mouse control, no other functions) by pressing `Ctrl + Alt + Shift + 9.`
 If you want to automatically enter idle mode when a game is started, add the following script to **(Global) Scripts → Game scripts → Execute after a game is started" in Playnite:**
 ```powershell